HwWobbe/WipHww/README.md

 # WipHww

 # 2020.11:
+* try using DiigoH as acenral site switch
 * Switching to Chrome as a temporary solution to the Saver(s) issue
 * * Saver attempt seems to have blocked my TwFive file Saves
 * continuing to deploy DropPages